-Decide which are the most essential tools you have to have when sewing after reading this article
+Decide which are the most essential sewing tools you have to have and the ones you can skip and buy later after reading this article.

 Most essential sewing tools